top of page

 The bottom line

-The purpose of this article is not to imply that all RIAs are good and that all others are bad.
+The purpose of this article is not to imply that all RIAs are good or that all others are bad.
 It is to clarify RIAs provide different services and have different duties to their clients versus other “advisors.”
 Ultimately, what type of advisor is appropriate to use depends on an individual’s needs and objectives.

 See the diagrams below for a summary of the different relationships reviewed in this paper.
 If you have any questions or needs regarding your investments please feel free to contact BCM.